RobertSanduDev/Discord-Custom-Activity/README.md

 ## Installation

-You can download the installer from [itch.io](https://itch.io/) for free.
+You can download the installer from [itch.io](https://zneehh.itch.io/discord-custom-activity) for free.
+The tutorial on how to use this software is also on the itch.io page.